 "Luke!
 LUKE!
 WHAT'RE YOU DOING?"
 She hesitated for a moment, and made to run back down to the boy, but the wookiee and the smuggler grabbed her each by one arm in order to drag her back to the ship.
 They were overwhelmed by troopers, with no way to get to their friend.

 A lightsaber!
 So this boy was a Jedi, then?
 Had Obi-Wan taken on a new apprentice while he was in exile?

 He has focus.
 Vader observed.
 And such raw energy.
 Almost like… He stared at the boy for a moment longer, reaching out through the Force to probe at his mind.
 Immediately he was met with a flurry of emotions.
 Anger and fright blended together as the boy's narrowed eyes surveyed him through his messy bangs.
-He could feel a pulsating, vibrant sense of justice coming from the boy, but also the strong knowledge that he couldn't do much to defend his beliefs here.
+He could feel a pulsating, vibrant sense of justice coming from the boy, but also the strong knowledge that he couldn't do much to defend himself here.
 In all evidence, he was just a young boy who happened to have been given a lightsaber.

 Just as this thought crossed Vader's mind, he felt something else.
 It was pure Force radiating through to him.
 The boy was strong with the Force but untrained, that much was clear now.
-Perhaps Kenobi was not so foolish after all… Vader sensed that in time, if the boy could learn to control this enormous power, he would be a great asset.
+Perhaps Kenobi was not so foolish after all… Vader sensed that in time, if the boy could learn to control this enormous power, he could be a great asset.
 His failure with Galen Marek was still fresh in his mind, but this one was different, he knew it.

 Vader let out a slow, deep chuckle.
 This boy had no idea what he was getting himself into.
 However, now that he knew what the boy was, Vader certainly wasn't about to fight him.
 Not yet anyway.
 To test him now would be a complete waste of time.